9 Bridges to GIS software

 Neteler, Markus, and Helena Mitasova.
 2008.
 Open Source GIS: A GRASS GIS Approach.
 3. ed.
 New York, NY: Springer.

 Bivand, Roger S., Edzer Pebesma, and Virgilio Gómez-Rubio.
 2013.
 Applied Spatial Data Analysis with R. 2nd ed.
-2013 edition.
-New York: Springer.
+Springer Science & Business Media.

-Longley, Paul, Michael Goodchild, David Maguire, and David Rhind.
+Longley, Paul.
 2015.
 Geographic Information Science & Systems.
 Fourth edition.
 Hoboken, NJ: Wiley.

 Krug, Rainer M., Núria Roura-Pascual, and David M. Richardson.
 2010.
 “Clearing of Invasive Alien Plants Under Different Budget Scenarios: Using a Simulation Model to Test Efficiency.”
 Biological Invasions 12 (12): 4099–4112. https://doi.org/10.1007/s10530-010-9827-3.

-The term ‘bridge’ was probably first used in the R-spatial world for the coupling of R with GRASS (Neteler and Mitasova 2008).
-Roger Bivand elaborates on this in his talk “Bridges between GIS and R”, delivered at the 2016 GEOSTAT summer school.
-The resulting slides can be found on Roger’s personal website at http://spatial.nhh.no/misc in the file
+An early use of the term ‘bridge’ referred the coupling of R with GRASS (Neteler and Mitasova 2008).
+Roger Bivand elaborated on this in his talk “Bridges between GIS and R”, delivered at the 2016 GEOSTAT summer school (see http://spatial.nhh.no/misc/). ↩